JyotiSunkara/The-Mandalorian/README.md

 ### Gravity

-Players falls down with increasing acceleration when in air.
+Players falls down with increasing velocity when in air.

 ### Magnet